Law Enforcement and mentally ill By Dr. E. Fuller Torrey

-SUMMARY: A natural outgrowth of a mental health system that withholds needed treatment until a person with a mental illness becomes dangerous is that police officers and sheriff's deputies are forced to become front line mental health workers.
+SUMMARY: A natural outgrowth of a mental health system that withholds needed treatment until a person with a mental illness becomes dangerous is that law enforcement are now policing the mentally ill and becoming front line mental health workers.
 The safety of both law enforcement officers and citizens is compromised when law enforcement responds to crises involving people with severe mental illnesses who are not being treated.
 In 1998, law enforcement officers were more likely to be killed by a person with mental illness than by an assailant with a prior arrest for assaulting police or resisting arrest.
 And people with mental illnesses are killed by police in justifiable homicides at a rate nearly four times greater than the general public.

 There is no question that law enforcement officers are increasingly the ones responding to people with mental illnesses who are in crisis.
-Most state laws permit law enforcement officers to take these individuals into custody and transport them to hospitals if they meet the legal criteria for psychiatric evaluation.1 In 1976, the New York City Police Department took approximately 1,000 "emotionally disturbed persons" to hospitals for psychiatric evaluation.
+Policing the mentally ill is now a large part of their jobs.
+Most state laws permit law enforcement officers to take these individuals into custody and transport them to hospitals if they meet the legal criteria for psychiatric evaluation.1 In 1976, the New York City Police Department took approximately 1,000 “emotionally disturbed persons” to hospitals for psychiatric evaluation.
 By 1998, this number had increased to 24,787.2

 A survey of sheriffs in Virginia disclosed that virtually all survey participants had encountered arrestees with psychiatric illnesses.3 Sheriffs in California reported that 9 percent of emergency calls were related to a mental illness crisis.4 The number of police responses to complaints about “emotionally disturbed persons” in New York City rose from 20,843 in 1980, to 46,845 in 19885, to 64,424 in 1998.6